United States in World War I: Propaganda

-Alongside government agencies were officially approved private vigilante groups like the American Protective League.
-They closely monitored (and sometimes harassed) people opposed to American entry into the war or displaying too much German heritage.
+In addition to government agencies, officially sanctioned private vigilante groups like the American Protective League closely monitored — and sometimes harassed — people who opposed American entry into the war or displayed too much German heritage.
+Another non-governmental pro-war propaganda organization was the America First Association of Minnesota.

-Other forms of propaganda included newsreels, large-print posters (designed by several well-known illustrators of the day, including Louis D. Fancher and Henry Reuterdahl), magazine and newspaper articles, and billboards.
-At the end of the war in 1918, after the Armistice was signed, the CPI was disbanded after inventing some of the tactics used by propagandists today.
+Propaganda took various forms, including newsreels, billboards, magazine and newspaper articles, and large-print posters designed by well-known illustrators of the day, including Louis D. Fancher and Henry Reuterdahl.
+After the armistice was signed in 1918, the CPI was disbanded, having pioneered some of the tactics still employed by propagandists today.